MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-datasource.md

 Typical connection string format: `"Host=mycosmosdb.postgres.database.azure.com;Database=myDataBase;Username=mylogin@mycosmosdb;Password=myPassword;Port=5432;SSL Mode=Require;"`

-> The "options" specified such as `database`, `container`, and `schema` are specific to Cosmos DB's NoSQL API rather than the PostgreSQL API.
-For Cosmos DB using the PostgreSQL API, the "options" would not include `database`, `container`, or `schema` as in the NoSQL setup.
+> The "options" specified such as `database`, `container`, and `schema` are specific to Azure Cosmos DB's NoSQL API rather than the PostgreSQL API.
+For Azure Cosmos DB using the PostgreSQL API, the "options" would not include `database`, `container`, or `schema` as in the NoSQL setup.